AlaaApuelsoad/BankingApp/README.md

 # BankingApp

-The most important services thet any bank provides to the clients is the ability to deposite and withdraw money, In this demoApp there is an implementation of these two functions using :
+The most important services that any bank provides to the clients is the ability to deposit and withdraw money, In this demo App there is an implementation of these two functions using :
 - Java 17
 - Spring Web
 - Spring Data JPA